 Expenses and travel

 There is no cost to you for your physical examination, transportation, accommodation, or the bone marrow or blood stem cell collection itself.
 You may submit receipts for meals and other incidental expenses for reimbursement – your Donor Services Coordinator will tell you the maximum amount you can claim.
 If you do receive a bill related to the collection, you should forward it to your Coordinator.
-Please note that Gift of Life is unable to reimburse you for any lost wages if you take unpaid time off work for the donation process.

 Timing of the workup process